The town and county seem to have come to agreement: They want some sort of neighborhood plan for northern South Park.

 Ultimately, they punted the can down the road with the conversation Monday showing that can is full of all kinds of planning-related worms.

-Elected officials came to an agreement on a compromise.
 Planning staff will take another crack at the comp plan update, this time with a fine-tooth comb for the language about northern South Park.